Officials: 14 indicted in LI, NYC heroin ring

 “The message to dealers should be very clear.
 If you are selling heroin, we will find you,” Nassau County District Attorney Madeline Singas said.

-Investigators used search warrants and found two firearms, ammunition, approximately $12,000 in cash, 1,000 prepackaged decks of heroin and loose heroin which, when packaged, would have been more than 2,000 additional bags, officials said.
+Investigators used search warrants and found two firearms, ammunition, about $12,000 in cash, 1,000 prepackaged packs of heroin and loose heroin which, when packaged, would have been more than 2,000 additional bags, officials said.

 Of the 14 indicted, one is in custody awaiting arraignment and another is yet to be caught, officials said.
 Twelve others were arrested as part of the investigation, officials said.